+44 20 8079 7860 team@thekeyholeheartclinic.com

 Like other heart valve issues, this type of stenosis can put strain on your heart muscle and decrease blood flow.
 If left untreated, mitral valve stenosis can lead to complications such as:

-• Pulmonary edema – with this condition, blood and fluid build up in your lungs, causing shortness of breath and you may cough up blood-tinged mucus.
+• Pulmonary oedema – blood and fluid build up in your lungs, causing shortness of breath, and you may cough up blood-tinged mucus.

-• Heart failure – the narrowing of the mitral valve will interfere with blood flow, so pressure may increase in the lungs, leading to fluid build-up.
+• Right-sided heart failure – the narrowing of the mitral valve will interfere with blood flow, so pressure may increase in the lungs, leading to fluid build-up.
 This puts a strain on the right side of the heart, potentially leading to heart failure.

 • Atrial fibrillation – this heart rhythm problem may be caused by the stretching and enlargement of the heart’s left atrium, which causes the upper chambers of your heart to beat chaotically.